Quick Tips for Public Speakers

 Speaking is not solely an intellectual skill–we sometimes gloss over the fact that it is a complex motor skill.
 Your voice is created by the intricate coordination of multiple systems and dozens of muscles in your body.
 Even a few short minutes of using your voice and body in focused and energetic ways will make a huge difference in how this coordination plays out and thus how your voice sounds, feels, and functions while you're delievering your important ideas and content.

 Not sure what to do to warm up your voice before you speak?
-Then come get some ideas and join me next Wednesday, 7/6 at 11AM PT for a Q&A + Vocal Warm-up.
+Then come get some ideas and join for our monthly Q&A + Vocal Warm-up.
 I’ll answer all your questions about voice coaching and lead you through a 15-minute Vocal Warm-up that will give you some ideas to add to your own pre-speech routine.